numtide/software-consulting-documents/ICA.md

 Contractor;

 B. Contractor shall provide the services using suitably qualified personnel of their own choosing.
-Customer reserves the right to substitute any personnel, provided that Customer is reasonably satisfied that the substitute possesses the necessary skills and qualifications for the satisfactory completion of the services.
+Contractor reserves the right to substitute any personnel, provided that Customer is reasonably satisfied that the substitute possesses the necessary skills and qualifications for the satisfactory completion of the services.
 Contractor will remain liable for the services completed by